aureliaball/mm-tools/_episodes/03-md-bpti.md

 > 1. Convert the N-H bond length from nm to Å and then plot the bond length vs. time over the same time interval as the N-Cα bond.
 How do the dynamics of this bond differ from those of the N-Cα bond?
 [Just by eyeballing the range of N-H bond lengths in this plot, the distribution of the N-H bond length should look ​very​ different from the C-H bond lengths in the butane simulation.
 What’s different about this simulation?]
 > 2. Convert the N-Cα-C bond angle from radians to degrees and then plot the bond angle vs. time over the same time interval.
 > 3. Convert the φ, ψ, and ω torsions from radians to degrees and then plot > them vs. time for 2.0 ps, also beginning with step 5000.
 You might notice that the ω torsion plot looks suboptimal because this torsion angle oscillates around ±180°.
 How might we fix it to look more human-readable?
+> 4. Copy your BPTI_gas_OpenMM notebook and call the new notebook BPTI_wat_OpenMM.
+Modify this notebook to run the same simulation, but this time on the BPTI protein in water.
+Compare the speed of this simulation to the BPTI in gas.
+What explains this difference?
+Complete the same analysis of the BPTI simulation in water.
+Do you notice any differences?
 >
 >> ## Solution
 >>